apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ## Typing Higher-order components

-To type higher-order components, begin by defining your GraphQL queries with the generated `gql` function (from `./src/__generated__/gql`).
+To type higher-order components, begin by defining your GraphQL queries with the `gql` function (from `./src/__generated__/gql`).
 In the below example, this generates the query and variable types (`GetCharacterQuery` and `GetCharacterQueryVariables`).

-Our wrapped component receives the query's result as props.
-So, we need to tell our type system the _shape_ of these props.
-Below is an example of setting types for an operation using the `graphql` higher-order component.
+Our wrapped component receives our query's result as props, and we'll need to tell our type system the _shape_ these props take.

-> The following logic also works for query, mutation, and subscription higher-order components!
+Below is an example of setting types for an operation using the `graphql` higher-order component:

 ```tsx
 import React from "react";